Tiwari007/ThreeJs-Theme/README.md

 - create a models folder and include the models you want and paste the models code that coming from the previous link.
 - for enable the 3d models animation we need to install the package called @react-spring/three
 - npm install @emailjs/browser
+- npm install react-vertical-timeline-component

-## Day 1 Progress
+## Progress Track
-    Done with Basic Vite Template with tailwind dependency
+    - Done with Basic Vite Template with tailwind dependency

-## Day 2 Progress
-    Integrate the 3d model to our application
+    - Integrate the 3d model to our application

-## Day 3 Progress
-    create some mouse and key events to our 3d model.
+    - create some mouse and key events to our 3d model.

-## Day 4 Progress
-    done with contactjs page with fully working using emailjs package.
+    - done with contactjs page with fully working using emailjs package.
+    - done with about section. skills and ecperience.